Zteefano/long-code-bench/README.md

 # LongCodeBench

 This repository contains the codebase for building the [LongCodeBench](https://arxiv.org/abs/2505.07897v2) benchmark and evaluating models on it.
+The dataset is [accessible on HuggingFace](https://huggingface.co/datasets/Steefano/LCB).

 ## Initialization